Get an annual AARP membership for only $9. Offer ends 12/11.

 Medicaid

 Medicaid provides aid to people with limited resources, and your qualification for Medicaid relies on income.3 The program covers care for approved facilities such as nursing homes or assisted living facilities.
 The amount of aid you receive varies from state to state, so check the benefits in your state to see what you qualify for.
+The kind of aid you qualify for – for example, physical and mental health support – may also vary.

 Long-Term-Care Insurance

 Long-term care insurance covers custodial care and is likely one of your best options.
 You can use it with Medicare to pay for custodial care costs.
-Most policies cover home care costs, assisted living care costs, nursing care costs, and adult day care costs.4 Many policies limit the period of time or amount they cover.
+Most policies cover home care costs, assisted living care costs, nursing care costs, and adult day care costs.4 Many policies limit the period or amount they cover.
 Some cover long-term care for two to five years, while others last for as long as you live.

 Speak With a Senior Living Consultant